kavhad/dotnet-react-vertical-slice/README.md

 we divide some code up in Frontend and Backend directories which we don't want to show up as .NET-namespaces as it's clear all C# code is backend code in this project.
 In Rider (IDE) I've decided to disregard these specific directories as namespace-providers.

-## Deployment to Production
-Currently there's no preference for how to create a deliverable artifact into production.
-This depends of course specific target environment and if you want to ship frontend and backend together.